ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 ## What types of a yucca plant are there?

-Yucca plants are represented by **many** **various types** of different heights, leaf color and resistance to weather conditions. **One of the most popular species grown in european gardens is the already mentioned Adam's needle.** It not only looks beautiful but also is resistant to low temperatures, characteristic for most European countries.
+Yucca plants are represented by **many** **various types** of different heights, leaf color and resistance to weather conditions. **One of the most popular species grown in European gardens is the already mentioned Adam's needle.** It not only looks beautiful but also is resistant to low temperatures, characteristic for most European countries.

 {% fig %}